"We're so freaking polarized": See how Americans with opposing views interpret the same situation

 "Even though other people around us, our friends, and family, and colleagues can see when we're biased, we have a hard time seeing it.
 We think we're rational," he said.

-Another video shows Kentucky homeowners and lawyers Mark and Patricia McCloskey standing on their front lawn, armed, as a group of protesters marches past their house inside a gated community.
+Another video shows St. Louis homeowners and lawyers Mark and Patricia McCloskey standing on their front lawn, armed, as a group of protesters marches past their house inside a gated community.

 The infamous video has made the couple celebrities on the right, speaking at Republican events including the 2020 national convention.